seananderson/metafolio/inst/ms/ms.md

 Fisheries managers and conservation agencies can act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
 (2) Many Pacific salmon metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, damming, logging, and particularly changing climate, intensify [e.g. @lackey2003].
 Indeed, recovery goals for Pacific salmon are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
-(3) Given the scale and variety of the problems facing salmon, some prioritization will be required to recover these highly-valued, even iconic species [@allendorf1997; @ruckelshaus2002].
+(3) Given the scale and variety of the threats facing salmon, some prioritization will be required to recover these highly-valued, even iconic species [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter larger-scale environments, generating unique conditions for populations [@schindler2008] (*sensu* the Moran effect).
-Second, salmon populations may respond differently to environmental variability [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
-This mechanism can result from unique local adaptations and traits [@crozier2008; @fraser2011; @eliason2011].
+Second, salmon populations may respond differently to environmental variability [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003] arising from unique local adaptations and traits [@crozier2008; @fraser2011; @eliason2011].
 In reality, these mechanisms can interact.
 For example, salmon response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@johnson2013a].

 In addition to posing perhaps the greatest threat to global biodiversity in general [@thomas2004], climate warming poses a particular threat to riverine species whose ranges are largely confined to existing habitat [@thomas2010].